-Since its launch, players have reported getting significant FPS drops.
+Since its launch, players have reported getting significant FPS drops in Beyond Light.
 To rule out the causes, we’ve gathered some fixes.

 Fixes to try